Victoria Newton

-Victoria Newton (born 9 March 1972 in Liverpool, England) is the editor of The Sun.
-She formerly ran its "Bizarre" showbiz column and then became deputy editor of the paper, before becoming senior editor in February 2020.
+Victoria Newton (born 9 March 1970 in Liverpool, England) is the editor of The Sun.
+She formerly ran its "Bizarre" showbiz column and then became deputy editor of the paper, becoming senior editor in February 2020.

 Early life

 She attended Rushcliffe School, a comprehensive in West Bridgford, Nottinghamshire, where her father, Don, was deputy-headmaster.
 She went to Newnham College, Cambridge.